 The faster I write, the more of the book I cover – the slower I write, the fewer words or progress comes.
 But that’s not saying writing every day would always make more progress: some of the slowdowns come from research, and/or tackling a hard part of the book.
 Some came from getting sick, or surgery, and there was no creativity going to come with that.

 What determines a 30-day book vs. an 82 day book?
 Well, for one, the 30-day books tend to be shorter, and I tend to have already done a large chunk of worldbuilding already.
 (Sometimes that’s in stories you see, sometimes that’s in prior snippets that never went anywhere.)
 The longer writing times tend to be for longer books, with more characters (and therefore more character arcs) and I’m having to worldbuild as I go.
-They also tend to be in times of lighter workload from Day Job, and usually periods of relatively good health in the household.
+The shorter ones also tend to be in times of lighter workload from Day Job, and usually periods of relatively good health in the household.

 All that said, I know better than to expect that I can sit down and demand my brain write This Exact Story, in This Exact Timeframe.
 Maybe I’ll get there in another five or six books… and maybe I won’t.
 I’ll be a different person, with a different skill level, by then.